11 Types of Drywall Perfect for Your Construction Project

 Also, known as mold-resistant drywall, purple drywall is moisture resistant, which makes it resistant to the growth of mold and mildew.
 It has a special coating and paperless backing, which helps to prevent the build up of mold in humid or moist areas.

 If you’re putting up drywall in an area having a lot of moisture such as kitchens, bathrooms and other interior surfaces, then purple drywall may be a good option.
+And regardless of whether you use insulation batts versus rolls, both will appreciate the extra protection from mold.

 Purple drywall also offers good resistance against dents, scratches and scuff, making it suitable for areas with high traffic.
 However, the only drawback is that the cost of purple drywall is around 30% more as compared to regular drywall.